PMNS Solar Mixing Angle θ₁₂

 Source

-This prediction is derived in the Physics Ledger (Chapter 61 — mixing-baryogenesis), Books IV–V of Panta Rhei.
+This prediction is derived in the Numerical Physics Ledger (Chapter 61 — mixing-baryogenesis), Books IV–V of Panta Rhei.